Ariopy99/Financial-Literacy-in-Italy-A-Socio-Territorial-Perspective/README.md

-📊 Financial Literacy and Socio-Demographic Determinants in Italy This project investigates the level of financial literacy in Italy and how socio-demographic characteristics influence individuals' financial behaviours, knowledge, and decision-making abilities.
+# 📊 Financial Literacy and Socio-Demographic Determinants in Italy 🇮🇹

-🧠 Context
+## 🔍 Context

-Financial literacy is a critical skill for individual and household economic well-being.
-It enables better decision-making regarding saving, investment, credit use, and retirement planning, helping to reduce economic instability and social inequality.
+Financial literacy is essential for economic well-being, enabling better decisions on saving, investing, credit use, and retirement planning.
+Italy ranks low in financial literacy among OECD countries, affecting individuals' ability to manage risks and plan for the future.

-Despite its importance, Italy consistently ranks among the lowest in financial literacy across Europe and OECD countries.
-This knowledge gap hampers citizens' ability to manage risk, plan for the future, and benefit from financial opportunities.

-📉 The Problem
+## ⚠️ Problem

-Many Italians struggle with basic financial concepts such as compound interest and risk diversification.
+- Many struggle with concepts like compound interest and risk diversification.

-A lack of financial competence leads to poor economic choices, over-indebtedness, and insecurity regarding long-term financial stability.
+- Low financial competence leads to poor choices and insecurity.

-Existing efforts, such as awareness campaigns, have proven insufficient in addressing these structural deficiencies.
+- Awareness campaigns alone are not enough.

-📌 Project Objectives
+## 🎯 Objectives

-This project broadens the analysis by examining how socio-demographic variables influence:
+This project studies how socio-demographic factors influence:

-Financial knowledge
+- Financial knowledge

-Risk attitudes
+- Risk attitudes

-Openness to financial products
+- Openness to financial products

-Long-term investment strategies
+- Investment strategies

-Retirement preparedness
+- Retirement preparedness

-Daily financial behaviours (e.g., budgeting, paying bills, saving)
+- Daily financial management

-🗂 Dataset
+## 📂 Dataset

-We use the Financial Literacy dataset, accessible in the repository.
+Data is from the FinanciaLiteracy.csv, the dataset available in this repository!

-🛠 Methodology
+## 🛠 Methodology
-Data Preprocessing: Cleaning, encoding categorical variables, handling missing values.

-Exploratory Analysis: Descriptive statistics and correlation analysis.

-Modeling: Construction and comparison of predictive models to identify the socio-demographic drivers of financial behaviour.

-Evaluation: Model performance assessed using classification metrics and interpretability tools.

-🎯 Expected Outcomes
-Identify population segments most at risk of poor financial behaviour.

-Understand the key socio-demographic predictors of sound financial decision-making.

-Generate evidence-based policy recommendations, such as:

-Context-sensitive financial education in schools.

-Personalized adult learning programs.

-Incentives for long-term financial planning and risk awareness.
+- Data preprocessing (cleaning, encoding)
+- Exploratory data analysis
+- Predictive modeling of financial behaviors
+- Model evaluation and interpretation

-❓ Key Research Questions
+## ❓ Research Questions

-How do factors like age, education, income, or geographic location affect financial literacy?
+- How do age, education, income, and location affect financial literacy?

-Which variables are the strongest predictors of positive or negative financial behaviour?
+- What variables predict positive financial behavior?

-What interventions can help close the financial literacy gap in Italy?
+- How can policies address literacy gaps?